Intelligence Agents FAQ

 Check:

-• Trading mode is SIGNALS_ONLY — you need to manually approve it.
+- Mode is Signals Only — you need to manually approve it.

-• Signal expired — the approval window passed before you acted.
+- Signal expired — the approval window passed.

-• Entry price drifted — the max entry deviation gate invalidated the setup.
+- Entry price drifted too far — the max entry deviation gate invalidated the setup.

-• Balance/exchange-minimum gate — your capital dropped below a threshold between signal and execution.
+- Balance dropped — your capital fell below a threshold between signal and execution.

-A position isn't getting managed even though I have break-even enabled.
+A position isn't being managed even though I enabled break-even.

 Verify: